 Depicted in colourful voxel graphics, this adorable murderer slides around isometric puzzle levels decapitating, squashing, and perforating his blocky victims.
 It’s a diabolical logic game that also happens to be a bloody tribute to eighties trash horror.

 When you’re not overly busy gutting everyone in sight, might I recommend spending those hard-earned skull coins on additional killers?
 You know, in case you get tired of being that same ol’ manshark (wait, what?).
-Or, if you feel like the main movies aren’t interesting and/or challenging enough, there’s always the ‘deleted scenes’, which are guaranteed to put all you’ve learnt so far to the test.
-More cops, more SWAT members, more holes in the ground, more maze-y areas – everything’s ramped up in these.
+Or, if you feel like the main movies aren’t interesting and/or challenging enough, there’s always the ‘deleted scenes’, which are guaranteed to put all you’ve learned so far to the test.
+More cops, more SWAT members, more holes in the ground, more maze-y areas -- everything’s ramped up in these.
 Probably why they were deleted in the first place.
-Audience can only handle so much.
+The audience can only handle so much.